sgreg/rudy/firmware/README.md

 ## Powering RUDY

 As RUDY can be powered from both USB and the programmer itself, make sure the power arrangements are set up properly.
 The power itself is set via a jumper, and to avoid any misconfigurations, it's best to only ever keep one single jumper around.

+**Note:** the pictures below show two different devices with different LED setup each - the LEDs do not change colors depending on the supply voltage option!

 ### Powering RUDY via USB port